 Janice Ahn is an empathic, T-shaped UX Designer based in New York City.
-Currently at Method, her work includes a large-scale touch-screen food ordering kiosk experience for markets worldwide.
-Previously part of Razorfish, she worked on Mercedes-Benz, Chubb, Uniqlo, Ford, and other accounts.
+Previously at Method and Razorfish, her work includes McDonald's food ordering kiosk, as well as work for Mercedes-Benz, Chubb, Uniqlo, Ford, and other clients.

 Janice's goal is to work within a human-centered design team with a passion for empowering people and thoughtfully creating opportunities for individuals to experience/create meaning and beauty across the digital and physical.